By Robert Schrader | Published on February 3, 2026

 Ballet Performance at Moscow's Bolshoi Theatre in Russia

-It's pure sensory overload, particularly if you're just a few days out from a long flight.
 Do you gaze straight ahead and immerse yourself in the tale being told (in our case, it was Sleeping Beauty) and create your own mental subtitles for the familiar tale as it plays out in Russian?
-Or do you look all around, at the golden balconies and burgundy walls behind them, and at the expressions on the faces of your fellow ballet-goers who are just as entranced by the novelty of the experience as you are?
-Whichever you choose, the wonderment will make you feel like a kid again.
+Do you look all around, at the golden balconies and burgundy walls behind them?
+Or do you scan the expressions on the faces of your fellow ballet-goers who are just as entranced by the novelty of the experience as you are?

 Catherine Palace in Winter, St. Petersburg, Russia